severdia/shakespeare-obsidian/scripts_source/markdown/Henry IV, Part 2/Act 2, Scene 4.md

 *Enter Mistress Quickly the Hostess and Doll Tearsheet.*

 **HOST.**
-==8==I’ faith, sweet heart, methinks now you are in an excellent good temperality.
+==8==I’faith, sweet heart, methinks now you are in an excellent good temperality.
 Your pulsidge beats as extraordinarily as heart would desire, and your color, I warrant you, is as red as any rose, in good truth law!
-But, i’ faith, you have drunk too much canaries, and that’s a marvelous searching wine, and it perfumes the blood ere one can say, “What’s this?”
+But, i’faith, you have drunk too much canaries, and that’s a marvelous searching wine, and it perfumes the blood ere one can say, “What’s this?”
 How do you now?

 **DOLL.**
 ==9==Better than I was.
 Hem!